February 5, 2024

 Establishing good ergonomics in your workplace—like using devices and equipment for lifting and transporting heavy materials, installing anti-slip and anti-fatigue mats, or changing tables and chairs’ positions to improve posture—goes a long way in lowering the chances of injuries and at the same time improving their daily productivity.
 These practices must be communicated clearly with your workforce to ensure effective reinforcement and implementation.

-Recommended online resources about workplace ergonomics training:
+Recommended online resources and safety topics for meetings about workplace ergonomics training: